Cloth Nappy FAQs

 I'm new to cloth nappies can I have some advice?

-Absolutely, please email email@example.com.
+Absolutely, fill in our advice questionnaire or email firstname.lastname@example.org.
 We would love to help you get started and find the right nappy solution for you.

 How should I store my dirty nappies?

-If they're just wet you can pop them straight in to a bucket (lidded or open and airy) or wet bag, if they have poo on remove what you can in to the toilet.
-If your baby is only having milk then nappies can go straight through the wash, if your baby is weaning then you need to remove as much as possible.
+If they're just wet you can pop them straight in to a wet bag or bucket, if they have poo on remove what you can in to the toilet if your baby is weaning.
+If your baby is only having milk then all dirty nappies can go straight through the wash, if your baby is weaning then you need to remove as much as possible.
 Scrap, spray or swish in the toilet, whatever works for you.

-Wet pailing (leaving your nappies soaking in a bucket of water) is no longer recommended and can in fact cause your nappies to fail through PUL or elastics damage.
+Wet pailing (leaving your nappies soaking in a bucket of water) is no longer recommended and can in fact cause your nappies to fail through PUL or elastic damage.

 How do I wash my nappies?